samoyed-health-foundation/website/site/content/databases/q-and-a.md

 ### 20. Can non-SCA members donate their Samoyed's DNA to the bank?

-Yes, since the purpose of the bank is to house a large cross section that is representatives of the breeds\' DNA, all Samoyed owners may participate by donating their animals\' DNA.
+Yes, since the purpose of the bank is to house a large cross section that is representatives of the breeds' DNA, all Samoyed owners may participate by donating their animals' DNA.

-### 21. Can Samoyed owners from outside the USA donate their Samoyed\'s DNA?
+### 21. Can Samoyed owners from outside the USA donate their Samoyed's DNA?

 In the initial set up stages, the DNA bank will collect DNA from only USA Samoyeds.
 However, since the mission of the Foundation is the health